AxiansITSecurity/Restsh/docs/Articles/2026-03-19_OpenSourceRelease.rst

-Resth is now available under an open-source license!
+Resth is now available under an OpenSource license!
 ====================================================

 I am proud to announce that the complete Restsh package is now licensed under the GPL version 3 or greater.
 No other restrictions apply, we are not holding back any enterprise functionality and are committed to maintain and further develop it.